-#1 ABBOTT AND COSTELLO MEET DR. JEKYLL AND MR. HYDE —-if you were a kid in the late 50s-early 60s this, like most of the duo’s output, was passable fun, but it’s a pretty tired exercise.
+#1 ABBOTT AND COSTELLO MEET DR. JEKYLL AND MR. HYDE —-if you were a kid in the late 50s-early 60s this 1953 entry, like most of the duo’s output, was passable fun, but it’s really a pretty tired exercise.
 Title tells all; London has fog, Boris Karloff gets hairy, Costello goes zany.
-This one came out in 1953, earning rentals of $1,200,000 off its $725,000 budget, hitting coffin #114 for the year.
+Theatrical rentals of $1,200,000 off its $725,000 budget saw it open coffin #114 for the year.
 Craig Stevens, Reginald Denny and John Dierkes are on hand, directed by Charles Lamont (the sixth of eight he’d handle for the team).
 76 minutes.

-#2 ABBOTT AND COSTELLO MEET THE KEYSTONE KOPS—-the teams formula was running on air by 1955, and their 34th outing was this tired attempt to bring in silent-era hi-jinks.
+#2 ABBOTT AND COSTELLO MEET THE KEYSTONE KOPS—-the team’s formula was running on air by 1955, and their 34th outing was this flaccid attempt to bring in silent-era hi-jinks.
 It flails, even with a pro like Fred Clark and a cameo from Mack Sennett.
-With Lynn Bari, Maxie Rosenbloom, Roscoe Ates, chewing up 80 minutes and a budget of $743,000, economical enough that it could pay for itself from the faithful.
+Lynn Bari, Maxie Rosenbloom and Roscoe Ates help in chewing up 80 minutes and a budget of $743,000, economical enough that it could pay for itself from the faithful.
 Charles Lamont directed.
 Clowned out at spot #111 for the year.

 #4 ABOVE THE LAW —-was successful at the till, making $19,000,000 in 1988, and is unfortunate in that it launched the movie career of the initially amusing, later disgusting Steven Seagal.
-Punches and kicks and Pam Grier and Sharon Stone.
+Punches & kicks & Pam Grier & Sharon Stone.
 99 minutes, with a script co-written by later-notable author Steven Pressfield (! ) yet, who ten years on would write the wonderful “Gates Of Fire”.
 Director Andrew Davis later helmed the pony-tailed actionistas two decent outings, Under Siege and Under Siege 2: Dark Territory.
 With Henry Silva (bad guy, of course) and Michael Rooker as ‘Man in Bar #1’.

-#5 THE ADVENTURES OF FORD FAIRLANE —-shockjerk comic Andrew Dice Clay stars, which will be enough to keep most women who have regard for other women from watching in the first place, and there isn’t enough funny in it for men who think he was somehow clever.
-It flopped, bringing back scathing reviews and only $21,000,000 of its $40,000,000 spout.
+#5 THE ADVENTURES OF FORD FAIRLANE —-shockjerk comic Andrew Dice Clay stars, which will be enough to keep most women who have regard for other women from watching in the first place, and there isn’t enough that’s funny in it even for men who think he was somehow clever.
+Flopped, bringing back scathing reviews and only $21,000,000 of a $40,000,000 spout.
 With Wayne Newton, Priscilla Presley, Lauren Holly (looking hot), Gilbert Gottfried, David Patrick Kelly, Robert Englund, Ed O’Neill and Sheila E.

 #6 THE ALLNIGHTER —dullsville attempt to make cute-sexy Bangles lead vocalist Susanna Hoffs into a movie star.
 Hey, I liked The Bangles (and why not?) but this does her no favor.
 Her mom, Tamar Simon Hoffs, directed.
 Thanks, Ma, now people will forget me.
 With Joan Cusack (giving what she can), Dedee Pfeiffer (Michelle’s kid sis) and Pam Grier.
 Dead in the water for 108 minutes, straggling home with only $2,700,000 in 1987.

 #8 AMERICAN NINJA —yet another martial arts rumpkicker (Michael Dudikoff) fights his way through Philippines locations.
 It made a lot of money.
 So do cigarettes.
-Directed by Sam Firstenberg, who chose the struggling 31-year-old actor over 400 who auditioned ( he started out in a Coppertone commercial and plugging at it for eight years prior to this) .
-One problem made for amusement–Dudikoff had..uh.. no martial arts training.
-The 1985 body counter (one source says 114 people are offed during the 95 minutes) spawned four sequels, after taking in ten times it’s $1,000,000 cost.
+Directed by Sam Firstenberg, who chose the struggling 31-year-old actor over 400 who auditioned ( Dudikoff started out in a Coppertone commercial and plugged away for eight years prior to this.
+One problem made for amusement: Dudikoff had…uh…no martial arts training.
+The 1985 body counter (one source says 114 people are offed during the 95 minutes) spawned four sequels, after taking in ten times the $1,000,000 cost.
 Can Commerce conquer Art?
 We mull.

-#10 ANDY WARHOL’S FRANKENSTEIN —has its fans, who think this bloody spew is somehow funny.
+#10 ANDY WARHOL’S FRANKENSTEIN —this has its fans, who think the bloody spew is somehow funny.
 Gross, it naturally developed a cult following.
 Have at it: I’ll stick with Karloff.
-Directed by Paul Morrisey, ralphed upon the screen in 1974, consuming 95 minutes.
-Cast: Joe Dallesandro, Udo Kier, Monique van Vooren, Arno Juerging, Dallila Di Lazzaro and last-but-whatever Srdjan Zelenovic.
-Warhol & Carlo Ponti produced it for $450,000 and squished back with $7,000,000 because a lot of people seem to like the idea of sex with a gall bladder.
+Directed by Paul Morrisey, ralphed upon the screen in 1974, besmirching 95 minutes.
+Cast: Joe Dallesandro, Udo Kier, Monique van Vooren, Arno Juerging, Dallila Di Lazzaro and— last-but-whatever– Srdjan Zelenovic.
+Warhol & Carlo Ponti produced it for $450,000 and squished in with $7,000,000 because a lot of people seem to like the idea of sex with a gall bladder.
 Degrading offal.

 #12 ANOTHER 48 HOURS —-witless 1990 reteaming of Nick Nolte and Eddie Murphy, eight years after their smash hit original.
-Murphy’s salary meanwhile had gone from $450,000 for 48 Hours in 1982 to $9,000,000.
-The 118 minutes are total waste, even when directed by Walter Hill, who guided them so well the first time.
+Murphy’s salary meanwhile had gone from $450,000 for 48 Hours in 1982 to $9,000,000 eight years on.
+The 118 minutes are a total waste, even when directed by Walter Hill, who guided them so well the first time.
 A squandered $38,000,000 showcased enough shattered glass for ten movies.
-It made a pile—$154,000,000– and no-one can remember a darn thing from it (one might guess Nick blotted it out in his own fashion).
+It made a pile—$154,000,000– and who can remember a darn thing from it (one might guess Nick blotted it out in his own fashion)?
 Press SKIP.

-#13 APACHE RIFLES —one of Audie Murphy’s three dozen westerns, and one of the weakest.
+#13 APACHE RIFLES —in the platoon of Audie Murphy’s three dozen westerns, and one of the weakest recruits.
 Mismatched stock footage from an earlier flick, soggy writing, the bored star looking puffy and tired of the treadmill.
 Directed in 1964 by William Witney, straining over 92 been-there minutes.
 With Michael Dante and L.Q.
 Jones.
 ‘Parade rest, trooper’..

-# 14 ASSASSINS —-quick, how many lousy action flicks has Sylvester Stallone done?
+# 14 ASSASSINS —-quick, how many lousy action flicks has Sylvester Stallone made?
 I did a quick count and this is one of nineteen among his output (as of 2016) that justify use of the word ‘sucked’.
-Wasting their time (and yours) are Antonio Banderas and Julianne Moore.
-This 1995 slog is about competing hit-men: one wants to retire, is hamstrung by the new guy on the beat.
+Wasting their time (and yours: they got paid) are Antonio Banderas and Julianne Moore.
+The 1995 slog is about competing hit-men: one wants to retire, is hamstrung by the new guy on the beat.
 Directed by Richard Donner, steering this $50,000,000 bore (30% going to Stallone’s salary) into the memory hole.
 132 minutes worth of nonsense, turning $83,500,000 worldwide.
 Critics dissed, after they woke up from the screening.

 #17 ATTACK OF THE KILLER TOMATOES —a $100,000 in-joke sendup of B-movies was so successful it squished out three sequels, proof that what Lincoln actually said was “People can be fooled over and over again because they’re not all that smart to begin with.”
 Grown in 1978, this salad was the brain-vegetable of John DeBello, who directed, produced, co-wrote, edited and scored the 87-minute con.
 Variety called it: “…isn’t even worthy of sarcasm.”
 It’s the sort of aren’t-we-clever? project that smug clerks who think they’re superior to everyone else and bitch about their job will refer to and chuckle when they should be paying something like attention to the customer—all this I remember only too clearly….I’m not all that amazed by friggin’ tomatoes to begin with.